Some Original Warther Pocket Knives

 My life's work has been in the carving of the history of ships in miniature and in solid ivory.
 The museum of my work opened in 2013 near Sugarcreek, Ohio.
 Warther kitchen knives, sold in our museum gift shop, help pay the bills that keep our museum open so we can fulfill our mission of serving the visiting public as an educational and inspirational exhibit.

 The Warther pocket knife is being brought back with the same passion Dale, dad and grandpa had in providing a quality knife from the House of Warther.
-Giving new life to the Warther knife is meaningful to me as we near the 115th year of the knife's 1905 debut.
+Giving new life to the Warther knife is meaningful to me since we have been making these knives in our family since 1905.
 In keeping with the history of the knife, the proceeds from the Warther pocket knife provide direct income for our non-profit museum that is open for the benefit of the visiting public.
 Knives continue to pay the bills.

 David Warther II